Department of Computing Science

 Teaching and Administration

-I teach Natural Language Processing and
+I used to teach Natural Language Processing and

 Human Computer Interaction.